The Healing Arts Program

 There are many ways to get involved in the program.

-Patient/Family Care - If you are a patient or a family member and would like a Healing Arts team member to visit a patient at the bedside, please contact one of the team members listed at the bottome of this page.
-Services offered include the visual arts (painting and drawing), music therapy, and the literary arts.
+Patient/Family Care - If you are a patient or a family member and would like a Healing Arts team member to visit a patient at the bedside, please contact one of the team members listed at the bottom of this page.
+Services offered include the visual arts, music therapy, and the literary arts.

-Get Creative in The Healing Arts Studio - If patients, family members, community members or staff would to participate in the creative arts, simply visit the Healing Arts Studio during studio hours.
+Get Creative in The Healing Arts Studio - If patients, family members, community members or staff would like to participate in the creative arts, simply visit the Healing Arts Studio during studio hours.
 To reach the Healing Arts Studio, enter via the main entrance, turn right and walk past the Tim Horton's into the A Wing and turn right just past the elevators.
-If you reach the Leslie and Irene Dube Urology Centre of Health, you have gone too far.

 A Healthy Community Through the Arts!